 4 Days in Key West, Florida: Travel Guide

 Key West is the perfect destination if you want a tropical escape with breathtaking views, a bustling bar scene, and a rich history.
-From the beautiful beaches, nightlife (and daytime party scene!), fun activities, and the fact that it’s in the United States so you don’t need a plane or passport, there’s truly nowhere like it!
-I visited on a mother-daughter trip in Key West as it’s one of the best girl weekend getaways in Florida, but it’s also perfect for an adult trip with friends, a romantic getaway, and a family-friendly winter vacation!
+From the beautiful beaches, nightlife (and daytime party scene!), fun activities, and the fact that it’s in the United States so you don’t need a passport or to fly, there’s truly nowhere like it!

 In this Key West travel guide, you’ll learn everything I did on my 4-day Key West itinerary, including where to eat and drink, what to see and do, where to stay, and more:

-• Getting Around Key West
+Traveling to & Getting Around Key West

 Traveling to Key West & Getting Around